BioSystemsUM/DeepMol/pacbb21_paper/README.md

 ## Reproducing the analysis
 To reproduce our analysis, first build a DeepMol Docker image according to the instructions provided in the repository README file.
-Then run the Docker image:
+Then run the Docker image as a container:
 ```
 docker run --privileged -it --rm --env KERAS_BACKEND=tensorflow deepmol bash
 ```